Scroll down for today's best deals

 Panasonic’s innovative Post Focus functionality also makes an appearance.
 This cleverly allows photographers to make a post-capture adjustment so that a different part of the scene is in focus to the one originally captured, something that's accomplished with a mere finger-tap on the camera’s LCD.

 Another welcome feature on the GX85 is the fact that its touchscreen can be tilted, though unfortunately not swung outwards from the body at a 180° angle, nor flipped to face the subject for selfies, as on some notable rivals.
+With Panasonic's super-small 12-32mm 'pancake' zoom, the GX85 ranks as one of the best travel cameras right now.

 Read more: The best digital cameras in 2017